Social welfare

 MSWA’s qualified Social Welfare Officers know their way around the various levels of government and non-government support systems.

-Depending on your circumstances they may advocate, make referrals, attend meetings with relevant agencies with you, and generally help you access the supports to which you may be entitled to.
+Depending on your circumstances they may make referrals, attend meetings with relevant agencies with you and generally help you access the supports to which you may be entitled to.

 They can assist in sourcing appropriate support and funding for you to live as independently as possible in the community.